DaveCaulfield/hangman/README.md

   - Provide game functionality and enjoyable user experince to play the hangman word game.

 ## Achieving Application goals
- - A large ascii art Hangman banner is diplayed on the landing page with a welcome message.
+ - A large ascii art Hangman banner is displayed on the landing page with a welcome message.
  - Instructions are immediately available to the user and the game is explained clearly.
- - Feedback messages for invalid input, correct guesses, incorrect guesses, number of lives are clear and consitent throughoutthe application.
+ - Feedback messages for invalid input, correct guesses, incorrect guesses, number of lives are clear and consitent throughout the application.
  - The game functionality has been succesfully implemented and tested.
  - An easy and intuitive user experience has been delivered  while re-creating the hangman word game including the hangman graphics.